 Cape Tribulation is one of the main tourist villages in the Daintree Rainforest.
 If you plan to visit this ancient expanse of dense natural beauty, you'll most likely stop in Cape Tribulation.
 Home to a rocky headland that juts out into the turquoise coral sea, here you can explore nature and get a taste of the incredible Daintree.

 Walk the Dubuji Boardwalk to learn about local mangroves and plants.
 Stroll on Cape Tribulation Beach or Myall Beach and admire the primal, untouched, coastal views.
 Hike Mount Sorrow for panoramic views of the greenery.
 Or join a local tour to go zip lining, night hiking, or ocean rafting.

 There is one main street in Cape Tribulation with a few tourist lodges and shops.
 There is only one small store with basic amenities, so stock up on supplies before you visit!
 You can also visit Cape Tribulation on a day trip from Cairns, or on an overnight tour from Cairns.

+The Daintree Rainforest is home to some incredibly unique and ancient creatures.
 The Daintree has over 430 recorded species of birds, including the famous cassowary, Australia's most well-known bird.
-Standing up to two metres tall, they have blue faces, and a large brown bony helmet on their heads.
-They are known to be extremely dangerous, especially when they are protecting their young, and have large clawed feet that can gravely injure or harm other animals or even humans.
-They are an endangered and protected species and are a beautiful sight to see in the wild.
-With a high population living in the Daintree, lucky visitors often see them while making their way through the rainforest!
+Standing up to two metres tall, they have blue faces and a large brown bony horn on their heads.
+They are known to be extremely dangerous, especially when they are protecting their young!
+Cassowaries have large clawed feet that can gravely injure or harm other animals or even humans, so keep your distance!